 The father was silent.

-The Don went closer to the boy, put his hand on his shoulder and started explaing his examination procedure and possibility of xrays, drips, bloods and maybe just maybe surgery.
+The Don went closer to the boy, put his hand on his shoulder, kneeled down and started explaing his examination procedure and possibility of xrays, drips, bloods and maybe just maybe surgery.
 He explained it so well, so articulately yet so simple.
 He reassured the boy with absolute certainty that he would be in good hands.
 He promised we would not poke more than once and the pain medication was on its way.
+He obviously didn’t trust me with just poking once so he asked me to gather the drip equipment so he can personally site it.
+He spoke gently, calmly and honestly, it was heartwarming to see.

-“Umm, doc, he has an intellectual disability and he can’t hear well..”
+“Umm, doc, he has an intellectual disability and he can’t hear well..Partially deaf in both ears”

 Awkward silence all round.
 The Don looked at me.

-Now it made sense!
-The over protective parents, the insertive father… Poor Don.
+Now it made sense… The over protective parents, the insertive father… Poor Don.
+Shame.

-The Don apologized to the boy and the father reminded him that he was deaf.
-The Don shuffled embarrassed and apologized to the father.
+The Don rose and apologized to the boy and the father in a low voice, the father reminded him that he was deaf.
+The Don shuffled embarrassed and apologized to the father and mother.

 We stepped out to have a look at the Xrays.

-” Why didn’t you tell me he is challenged and deaf?!”.
-As if I knew???
+” Why didn’t you tell me he is challenged and deaf?!”
+The Don looked at me wide- eyed.

-The Don explained everything about the laparotomy in detail to the dad and drew many diagrams.
+He explained everything about the laparotomy in detail to the dad and drew many diagrams.
 The parents were silent, no sobbing and no drama.
+I looked for signs of anger.

-“Before we go on, I have to say something to you”.. the father said pointing to the Don.
+“Before we go on, I have to say something to you”.. the father said pointing to the Don, index finger close to his chest.

 We were both waiting for this moment to come and I think the sooner the better.
-I knew he was unhappy about unceremoniously being shut up.
+I knew he was unhappy about unceremoniously being shut up and dismissed while trying to plea for his son.